 Figs are a tasty treat that is high in fiber and a great source of essential minerals such as:

 - Vitamins such as K and B6

 But a serving of figs (1/4 a cup) contains 8 grams of sugar.

-Again, we do recommend that those who plan to or who have undergone bariatric surgery follow the dietary guidelines provided by a bariatric dietitian, your surgeon, and your primary care physician to best avoid health issues.
+Again, we do recommend that those who plan to or who have undergone bariatric surgery follow the dietary guidelines provided by a nutritionist, your surgeon, and your primary care physician to best avoid health issues.